jacoballen4534/cs723-AS1-Frequency-Relay/README.md

 2. Navigate to <path/to/repo>/cs723-AS1 directory.

-3. Run the command `make nios` to load the project onto the board and connect it to the display app.
+3. Run the command `./start.sh nios` to load the project onto the board and connect it to the display app.

-4. (Optional) Run `$ make nios clean` to remove the generated object and dependency files.
+4. (Optional) Run `$./start.sh nios clean` to remove the generated object and dependency files.

 ### Third Option